x86txt/portfolio/proposals/cyware/README.md

 ### Observability

-As our observability platform, we will use the 'PLG Stack' aka Prometheus, Grafana, and Loki.
-For the backend, we can choose to deploy the commercial Grafana Cloud offering, or we can choose to roll-our own.
-I would ask my staff to work up a proposal with the pros, cons, and estimated expense of each solution.
-Depending on whether I have my own budget or I need to request project funding would dictate the next steps.

-The PLG Stack will give us insight into resource consumption, access to logs via log shipping, and the ability to generate *intelligent* alerts based on algorithmic analysis, rather than "dumb" metrics like CPU, or memory usage.

-On the application side we can affect this by integrating a single binary (the Grafana Agent) and then sending it back to a single PLG backend, but isolated per customer via tagging.
-This eliminates the complexity of needing to provision an independent instance for every customer.
+As our observability platform, we will use the 'PLG Stack' aka [Prometheus](https://prometheus.io/), [Loki](https://grafana.com/oss/loki/), and [Grafana](https://grafana.com/grafana/).

+We would include this as part of the overall deployment, for internal client usage.
+How much functionality we wanted to expose to the customer would need to be discussed and the potential for generating support queries considered, but at a minimum we could include a set of pre-built dashboards to monitor resource usage and to proactively analyze application logs for issues that we know about.
+Exposing the ability for customers to enter an email address for alerts and the webhook functionality of Grafana would be very useful and limit any potential engagement of Cyware staff for assistance.

+As we learn about new issues in the normal course of business, we would update the Grafana logic and include it via our standard version release cycle, included with the overall package release and brought to the customers attention via our release notes.

 ## 3. Maintenance

-This solution would offload the majority of the maintenance burden to the client and give Cyware confidence that if a customer does perform an upgrade, we have tested them extensively before release.
-If we have customers who want a more "white-glove" approach there is an opportunity to build out a Professional Services group within Cyware that can handle that, potentially with several other lucrative offerings.
+This solution would offload the majority of the maintenance burden to the client and give Cyware confidence that if a customer does perform an upgrade, we have tested the latest version extensively before release.

+As noted in the [Package Architecture](#package-architecture), if we wanted to provide a moe polished, professional look for the OVA, and this of course could be extended to our containerized clients as well, we could look at using one of the numerous off the shelf control panels, customized to just the functionality we wanted to expose, such as application start/stop, certificate injection, application upgrades (via containers under the hood), log file shipping, and/or reboot of the entire application VM.

+I understand that Cyware has extensive Django experience, so we could build this out using any of the numerous 'admin panel' projects - something like the [Django Control Center](https://github.com/byashimov/django-controlcenter) would probably work great for our needs.
+If not, a generic Linux control panel like [Cockpit](https://cockpit-project.org/) or [TinyCP](https://tinycp.com/) could be skinned to look very professional and polished.

+If we have customers who want a more "white-glove" approach, there is an opportunity to build out a 'Professional Services' group within Cyware that can handle that and potentially several other offerings.
 See the [Value Adds](#value-adds) section for more on this.

 [<< Return](./README.md#maintenance)

 ## 4. Support

+By going with two well known packaging solutions - OVA and container - the bulk of the support burden will be in the up-front generation of a comprehensive knowledge base.
+However, this can be built-out concurrently with the provisioning and deployment of our testing environment to make better use of our staff's time.

+Additionally, if a customer chooses to take advantage of our PLG integration, we can generate webhooks that can take action - this could be a container redeploy or a VM restart.
+There is a world of possibility here depending on the specifics of the application.
+It will fall to our engineers and support staff to keep keep a database of these and then for the DevOps and SRE teams to turn those into an actionable webhook.

 [<< Return](./README.md#support)

 ## 5. Compliance

+I believe that compliance will largely be a non-issue, except for enabling centralized logging of client data into our datacenter.
+This would be a great discussion to have with Cyware Legal or Compliance Teams, but I feel we'd have to engineer a way to disable the logging.
+There are two approaches we can take, for the container just read an environment variable and turns it on or off, and for the OVA we would build-in a deploy-time switch that allowed the customer to enable or disable the log-shipping to us.

 [<< Return](./README.md#compliance)

-## 6. Value Adds
+## 6. Value Add

+For clients who want additional support from Cyware, we could offer the ability for their PLG stack to export data to a PLG Stack that we control.
+Ideally, this would be single-tenant for compliance reasons and would be negotiated as part of the sales process.

+The support and maintenance burden on Cyware staff can be kept to a minimum by utilizing Grafana Cloud and generating a re-usable Terraform module to provision a single-tenant environment for a customer, with a URL masked to be from Cyware - for example mattevans.support.cyware.com as opposed to tenant123.dfgt.cloud.grafana.com.
+We could work with our marketing and/or design team to create a generic skin for the portal, so unless a client looked deeply, it would look like part of our application stack.

+Another option would be to roll the PLG backend ourselves using the open source versions of Prometheus, Loki, and Grafana.

+As always, my team and I would do an analysis of both solutions, consider the pros/cons, as well as staff time, level of effort, and estimated on-going support burden, to determine which solution to pursue.
+That discussion would include our sales team and their opinion on whether this is something our clients would even want - it's probably not worth deploying if only a very small subset of clients are interested.

 [<< Return](./README.md#compliance)